docker-library/docs/lightstreamer/content.md

 $ docker run --name ls-server -d -p 80:8080 lightstreamer
 ```

-Point your browser to `http://localhost` and watch the Welcome page showing real time data flowing in from the locally deployed demo application, which is a first overview of the unique features offered by the Lightstreamer technology.
+This will map port 8080 inside the container to port 80 on local host.
+Then point your browser to `http://localhost` and watch the Welcome page showing real time data flowing in from the locally deployed demo application, which is a first overview of the unique features offered by the Lightstreamer technology.
 More examples are available online at the [demo site](http://demos.lightstreamer.com).

 ## Custom settings